 Compiling an application is usually done on the head node or login node.
-Typically, there are several compilers available on the head node in BCM.
+Typically, there are several compilers available on the head node in the cluster manager.
 These compilers provide different levels of optimization, standards conformance, and support for accelerators.

-For example: The GNU compiler collection, Intel compilers, and the NVIDIA HPC SDK compilers.
+For example: The GNU compiler collection, Intel compilers, the legacy Portland Group compilers and the NVIDIA HPC SDK compilers.
 The following table summarizes the available compiler commands on a cluster with these compilers:

-Language GNU NVIDIA HPC Intel
+Language GNU Portland NVIDIA HPC Intel

-С gcc nvc and nvcc icc
+С gcc pgcc nvc and nvcc icc

-C++ g++ nvc++ and nvcc icc
+C++ g++ pgc++ nvc++ and nvcc icc

-Fortran77 gfortran nvfortran ifort
+Fortran77 gfortran pgf77 nvfortran ifort

-Fortran90 gfortran nvfortran ifort
+Fortran90 gfortran pgf90 nvfortran ifort

-Fortran95 gfortran nvfortran ifort
+Fortran95 gfortran pgf95 nvfortran ifort

+\ The Portland Group compiler technology became part of NVIDIA HPC SDK.
+The Portland compiler commands are now deprecated aliases for the NVIDIA HPC SDK compilers.
 GNU compilers are the de facto standard on Linux and are installed by default.
 They are provided under the terms of the GNU General Public License.
-Commercial compilers by Portland and Intel are available as packages via the BCM YUM repository, and require the purchase of a license to use them.
+Commercial compilers by Portland and Intel are available as packages via the cluster manager YUM repository, and require the purchase of a license to use them.
 To make a compiler available to be used in a user's shell commands, the appropriate environment module (section 2.3) must be loaded first.
 On most clusters two versions of GCC are available: